parryc/thevoid/templates/leflan/language_azeri.md

 -A
 : to, towards, DAT.

+-(y)An
+: present partiple. _Wiktionary_ refers to this as the "subject non-past particple" and _Elementary Azerbaijani_ calls it the "present subject participle", however with the caveat that it can sometimes be used to express past actions.<cite>[EA, 239]</cite> It appears that the participle can only be used as the subject of the sentence.

 -AndA
 : verbal suffix meaning "when X is happening".
 For example, <ex>_Qış gələndə, soyuq olur_ ⧸ When winter comes, it becomes cold.</ex>